SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MX.md

 # directOut PRODIGY.MX

 This connector monitors **PRODIGY.MX** through its custom TCP API.

-PRODIGY.MX is DirectOut's modular audio converter and signal processor, supporting multiple formats and offering flexible I/O, networked audio and multiformat audio matrix with a capacity of 1664 x 1664 audio channels.
+PRODIGY.MX is DirectOut's modular audio converter and signal processor, supporting multiple formats and offering flexible I/O, networked audio, and a multiformat audio matrix with a capacity of 1664 x 1664 audio channels.

 ## About